bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 ```

 Sometimes the database query itself is scoped to the user, such that no additional authorization
 check is required or even possible.
-(Although it should still require authentication.)
-If this is
-not obvious from the context, note this in a comment:
+If this is not obvious from the context, note this in a comment:

 ```cs
 // Note: this database call only returns the user's ciphers - no authorization check needed